dotnet/csharplang/proposals/extensions.md

 ### Member lookup (reviewed in LDM 2024-02-24)

-TL;DR: Member lookup on an extension type includes members from its base extensions, its extended type and base types.
+TL;DR: Member lookup on an extension type includes members from its extended type and base types.

 We modify the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#125-member-lookup) as follows: